Megawatt™ Performance Rock Sliders with Step for R1 Installation Instructions

 Loosen/Remove the underbody bolts

-1. Removing the plastics will expose 7 x 17mm bolts that hold the underbody shield or plastic underbody cover.
-Starting from the front, you will remove bolts number: 1, 2, 6, 7, 10, and 11.
+1. Removing the plastics will expose a number of 17mm bolts that hold the underbody shield or plastic underbody cover.
+Starting from the front, you will remove bolts number

 Important: Torx heads are very easy to strip.
 We strongly advise against using an impact gun when loosening or tightening.
 Use a breaker bar instead and apply inward pressure to the bolt head while turning.